carmanaught/mpvcontextmenu/README.md

 Some of the menu items reference commands that use the functions/bindings in `zenity-dialogs.lua` to show dialogs.
 These are based on the [KDialog-open-files](https://gist.github.com/ntasos/d1d846abd7d25e4e83a78d22ee067a22) script (credit to ntasos).

-The menu layout definitions and the menu building have been separated.
-Part of this is allow for the use of other menu engines, with the logic and interactions with engines handled by the menu building script.
-This has the advantage that the menu-building script doesn't care about the menu definition file and actually allows multiple menu definition files to used if desired, ensuring they are configured correctly (see [Customization](#customization) below)
+The menu layout definitions and the menu engine have been separated.
+Part of this is allow for the use of other menu builders, with the logic and interactions with builders handled by the menu engine script.
+This has the advantage that the menu engine script doesn't care about the menu definition file and actually allows multiple menu definition files to used if desired, ensuring they are configured correctly (see [Customization](#customization) below).

 ## Requirements